-When you are deciding the best Four Seasons in New York, Downtown Vs Four Seasons Hotel New York, which should you choose?
+When considering the best Four Seasons in New York, Downtown vs. Four Seasons Hotel New York, which should you choose?
 For business or leisure travel.

 Families will love the thoughtful amenities at both hotels, from toys to child-size bathrobes, but for the best pool, it has to be Downtown, which has an incredible and large pool with loads of natural light.
 There isn’t a pool at the original Four Seasons Hotel New York.

 The bar at the original Four Seasons Hotel New York is THE place to be seen.
 If you are looking for a bar scene, you must stay here.
 Restaurants are outstanding at both properties and should not be a deal-breaker, but the bar scene is definitely best at the original Four Seasons.